bdesanctis/bamdam/README.md

 ## <a name="tutorial"></a>Tutorial

 We will analyze a small portion of an unpublished sedaDNA sample from China, prepared with double stranded library prep.
+The bam file has previously been query-sorted.
 It may take a few minutes to download files.
 ```
 wget https://sid.erda.dk/share_redirect/CN4BpEwyRr/CGG3_015421.lca
 wget https://sid.erda.dk/share_redirect/CN4BpEwyRr/CGG3_015421.sub_sorted.bam